cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ## Groups and Composition in CDDL {#group}

-CDDL Groups are lists of group _entries_, each of which can be a name/value pair or a more complex group expression composed of name/value pairs.
+CDDL Groups are lists of group _entries_, each of which can be a name/value pair or a more complex group expression (which then in turn stands for a sequence of name/value pairs).
 A CDDL group is a production in a grammar that can produce certain sequences of name/value pairs but not others.

 In an array context, only the value of the name/value pair is represented; the name is